SonarSource/sonar-loc-count/PowerShell/README.md

 <github_com.sh> <user> <token> <organization> <PATH for cloc binary> <MyRepoName>
 github_com.sh myuser 1234567890abcdefgh myGitHubDotComOrg $HOME_CLOC/bin/cloc.exe MyRepoName
 ```
-f you have more than 100 repos , you need to change Value of parameter page=Number_of_page on line 48

-       1 Page = 100 repos max
-       Example for 150 repos : GetAPI="orgs/$org/repos?per_page=100&page=2"

 ### [Gitlab.com](https://gitlab.com):

 Counts lines of code from a GitLab.com Group or Project.
 Requires to pass [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) and the group.
 The token must have read_api and read_repository scopes.The script generates a report per project(File : ***ProjectName.txt***) that indicates the number of lines of code per branch and indicates the branch that has the highest number of lines of code.As well as a ***global.txt*** file that indicates the maximum line of code on the repository.